hoangsonww/Moodify-Emotion-Music-App/ai_ml/README.md

 ```bash
 python ai_ml/src/models/train_text_emotion.py
 ```

+Note that, by default, the model will be trained using GPU support if available.
+If you want to train the model on the CPU, you can modify the script to use the CPU instead.
+Before training by GPU, make sure you have installed the necessary dependencies and set up PyTorch with CUDA support.

 ### **Expected Output**
 After training, the model and tokenizer will be saved in the `models/text_emotion_model` directory.
 Below is an example of the expected training output: